A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 The highlighted text will be added to the names.txt file, and the card will be skipped.

-• Browse in am-unknowns:
+• Browse in am-study-morphs:

 This opens up the Anki Browse window with the search term: